Hackndo/en.hackndo.github.io/_posts/2019-07-30-bloodhound.md

 ## BloodHound

-Bloodhound is a tool developped by [@wald0](https://twitter.com/_wald0), [@Harmj0y](https://twitter.com/harmj0y) and [@CptJesus](https://twitter.com/cptjesus).
+BloodHound is a tool developed by [@wald0](https://twitter.com/_wald0), [@Harmj0y](https://twitter.com/harmj0y) and [@CptJesus](https://twitter.com/cptjesus).
 The idea of this tool is to analyze an Active Directory environment by enumerating its various objects, and by linking them with some relationships.
-For example, if the user `support-account` is a member of a group called `support`, the user will be linked with the relationship `MemberOf` to this particuliar group.
+For example, if the user `support-account` is a member of a group called `support`, the user will be linked with the relationship `MemberOf` to this particular group.

 [![MemberOf](/assets/uploads/2019/07/MemberOf.png)](/assets/uploads/2019/07/MemberOf.png)